-This article describes typical electric starting circuits used in outboard motors and gives suggestions on diagnosing common problems.
+This article describes typical electric starting circuits used in outboard engines and gives suggestions on diagnosing common problems.
 In order to make any meaningful investigation into electrical circuit problems, a basic understanding of electricity and a familiarity with making basic measurements of electric voltage is needed.
 If the reader lacks those skills, they should seek that knowledge before undertaking electrical diagnosis and repair.

-Outboard motors are often fitted with electric motors for engine starting.
-In larger horsepower motors the electric starter motor is the only way to start the engine.
+Outboard engines are often fitted with electric motors for engine starting.
+In larger horsepower engines the electric starter motor is the only way to start the engine.
 Proper operation of the electric starter is therefore crucial.
 The circuitry which controls and actuates the electric starter motor is relatively simple, however it can be the source of frustrating problems.
 We examine the circuitry and offer some advice on diagnosis and repair of common problems.

 The electric starter motor requires very high-current to operate.
 Because of this, it is operated by a control relay (commonly and hereafter called a solenoid) which is in turn controlled by an ignition switch.
 This arrangement divides the electric circuitry into two distinct segments, the low-current circuit associated with the ignition switch and the solenoid coil, and the high-current circuit associated with the starter motor.